pataprogramming/tones/curriculum/01-piano-chords.md

   (at (+ 4500 time) (piano-chord :c3 :minor 2)))
 ```

-Hey, this sounds like real music!
+It's starting to sound more like music!

 ### Complete Twinkle Twinkle Little Star

-Meg remembered that the `twinkle` function played only the first part
+The `twinkle` function only plays the first part of _Twinkle Twinkle
-of Twinkle Twinkle Little Star, and she wanted to add the next
-part.
-That would be a nice exercise.
-She googled and found the score
-of this well-known lullaby.
+Little Star_.
+Here's the first part of this well-known lullaby.

 ![Twinkle Twinkle Little Star](img/TwinkleTwinkle_C_Image.jpg)

-"OK, so I already have the melody from the beginning to 'what you
+Since the function already has the melody up too "what you are, you
-are'.
-All I need to add is 'Up above the world so high', repeat it,
+can complete the song by adding the notes for "Up above the world so
-and then repeat the first part," Meg murmered.
+high", repeating it, and then repeating the first part agin..

 Reading the score, she figured out that she needed code to play the
 notes `:g3 :g3 :f3 :f3 :e3 :e3 :d3`, and then she could combine
 functions that she had already learned to play the melody.
 After a bit
-of experimentation and testing, she wrote the up-above `function`:
+of experimentation and testing, she wrote the `up-above` function`:

 ```clojure
 ;; function definition